exodev-exordium/exordium-desktop/README.md

-# Odyssey
+# Exordium
 *A project by the Exordium Development Team.*

-This repository allows us to share our Odyssey builds with our customers in a friendly environment designed for development, issue reporting, and proper distribution of our downloads and other related files.
+This repository allows us to share our Exordium builds with our customers in a friendly environment designed for development, issue reporting, and proper distribution of our downloads and other related files.

-We are currently in the 0.4.* development versions of the Odyssey application.
+We are currently in the 0.4.* development versions of the Exordium application.

 ## 0.4.6